Skip to content

 The Largest Mosque in the World and What Makes It So Impressive

-Maqām Ibrāhīm or the Station of Ibrahim is a small square stone.
+Maqām Ibrāhīm, or the Station of Ibrahim, is a small square stone.
 It’s said to own an imprint of Ibraham’s feet.
-The stone is kept inside a golden metal enclosure that is found directly next to the Kaaba.
-The mosque expands outwards dramatically with an oversized western elevated area used for prayers, and an excellent bigger northern extension that’s still under construction.
+The stone is kept inside a golden metal enclosure directly beside the Kaaba.
+The mosque expands outwards dramatically with an oversized western elevated area used for prayers and an excellent more considerable northern extension still under construction.

-The Great Mosque, as it looks today, is comparatively modern, with the oldest sections dating back to the 16th century.
-However, the primary construction was a wall built around the Kaaba in 638 AD.
-There’s a small bone of contention over whether or not this is the oldest mosque in the world, with both the Mosque of the Companions within the Eritrean city of Misawa and the Quba Mosque in Madina.
-However, Ibraham is claimed to have self-built the Kaaba.
-The commonly held view among Muslims is that this can be the positioning of the primary true mosque.
-It wasn’t until 692 AD that the location witnessed its first major expansion.
-Up until now, the mosque had been little to quite an open area with the cardboard at its centre.
-But slowly, the outward was raised and eventually, a partial roof was installed.
+The commonly held view among Muslims is that this can be the positioning of the primary actual mosque.
+It wasn’t until 692 AD that the location witnessed its first significant expansion.
+Until now, the mosque had been a little open area with cardboard at its centre.
+Slowly, the outward area was raised, and a partial roof was installed.
 Wooden columns were added and later replaced at the beginning of the 8th century by marble structures, and two wings that came out from the prayer room were gradually extended.
-This era also witnessed the development of the mosque’s first minaret, sometime during the 8th century.
+This era also witnessed the development of the mosque’s first minaret sometime during the 8th century.

-By the time the Great Mosque saw its next significant upgrade, everything has changed in and around Mecca.
-It turned into a part of a new country, Saudi Arabia, which has been formed in 1932.
-Around 20 years later, the mosque saw the first of three major expansion phases, the last of which is still technically ongoing.
-Between 1955 and 1973, the mosque saw considerable changes as the Saudi Royal Family ordered much of the original Ottoman structure to be demolished and rebuilt.
-This included four more minarets, and a complete ceiling refurbishment, with the floor also replaced by artificial stone and marble.
-This period witnessed the construction of the completely enclosed master gallery in which pilgrims could complete the Sa’ay, said to symbolize the path between the hills of Safa and Marwa, which were, according to Islamic tradition, Hagar, Ibraham’s wife, travelled back and forth seven times in search of water for her infant son, Ismail.
+This included four more minarets and a complete ceiling refurbishment, with the floor also replaced by artificial stone and marble.
+This period witnessed the construction of the wholly enclosed master gallery in which pilgrims could complete the Sa’ay, said to symbolize the path between the hills of Safa and Marwa, which were, according to Islamic tradition, Hagar, Ibraham’s wife, travelled back and forth seven times in search of water for her infant son, Ismail.
 The length of the gallery is 450 meters.
 This means walking it seven times adds up to around 3.2 kilometres.
-This gallery now includes four one-way pathways with the two central parts reserved for the elderly and those with disabilities.
+This gallery now includes four one-way pathways, with the two central parts reserved for the elderly and those with disabilities.

 In 2008, Saudi Arabia announced a massive expansion of the Great Mosque with an estimated cost of 10.6 billion dollars.
 This included appropriating 300.000 square meters of public lands to the north and northwest to build an enormous extension.
 Further renovations included new stairwells, tunnels beneath the structure, a new gate and two more minarets.
-The renovations also included having the area around the Kaaba stretched and air conditioning added in all closed spaces.
+The upgrades also included having the area around the Kaaba stretched and air conditioning added in all closed spaces.
 The Great Mosque is one of those amazing major projects.

 Al Masjid Al-Nabawi